tlswg/tls13-spec/draft-ietf-tls-tls13.md

 appropriate rules.

-If the client supports only the default hash and signature algorithms (listed in this section), it MAY omit the signature_algorithms extension.
-If the client does not support the default algorithms, or supports other hash and signature algorithms (and it is willing to use them for verifying messages sent by the server, i.e., server certificates and server key share), it MUST send the signature_algorithms extension, listing the algorithms it is willing to accept.
+If the client supports only the default hash and signature algorithms (listed in this section), it MAY omit the "signature_algorithms" extension.
+If the client does not support the default algorithms, or supports other hash and signature algorithms (and it is willing to use them for verifying messages sent by the server, i.e., server certificates and server key share), it MUST send the "signature_algorithms" extension, listing the algorithms it is willing to accept.

-If the client does not send the signature_algorithms extension, the server MUST do the following:
+If the client does not send the "signature_algorithms" extension, the server MUST do the following:

 - If the negotiated key exchange algorithm is one of (DHE_RSA, ECDHE_RSA), behave as if client had sent the value {sha1,rsa}.

 - If the negotiated key exchange algorithm is DHE_DSS, behave as if the client had sent the value {sha1,dsa}.

 - If the negotiated key exchange algorithm is ECDHE_ECDSA, behave as if the client had sent value {sha1,ecdsa}.

 Note: This extension is not meaningful for TLS versions prior to 1.2.
 Clients MUST NOT offer it if they are offering prior versions.
 However, even if clients